 All parents receive three interim report a year indicating current grades and target grades.
-If your child has an Education Health Care Plan then you will be invited to a review of your child's progress.
-If your child is on the SEND register there will be a minimum of three opportunities a year to discuss your child's progress.
-Parents can phone or email the SENCo or SEN Manager to make an appointment whenever they have concerns.
+If your child has an Education Health Care Plan then you will be invited to a review of your child's progress during the year.
+If your child is on the SEND register there will opportunities throughout the year to discuss your child's progress.
+Parents can phone or email the SENCo or SEND Manager to make an appointment whenever they have concerns.